 2. Educate senior management

 All decision makers in the organization need to be brought up to speed on the implications of the new standard.
-This group should include non-accounting staff, such as the chief technology officer (CTO) or vice president of IT, who are likely the people overseeing software and system changes.
-The transition committee may want to bring together additional stakeholders to talk about what the new standard means at an executive level.
+This group should include non-accounting staff, such as the chief information officer (CIO) or vice president of IT, who are likely the people overseeing software and system changes.
+The transition committee may want to bring together additional stakeholders to talk about what the changes to lease accounting mean at an executive level.

-3. Identify the staff who will be involved in the process
+3. Identify staff who will be involved in the process

 4. Train your staff

 Before implementing new processes, everyone on your team will need to know not only what additional duties they’ll have, but also how to carry them out.
 Remember, training shouldn’t stop until everyone is comfortable with the change.
-Hold periodic brush-up courses to ensure employees are following best practices.
+Hold periodic brush-up courses to ensure employees are following best practices and adapting effectively to the changes to lease accounting.

 5. Identify internal skills gaps

-Can your present team handle all the necessary tasks during and after the transition?
+Can your present team handle all the necessary tasks to meet the changes to lease accounting?
 The only way to know for sure is to make a current assessment of which elements of the process your employees can — or can’t — handle.

 6. Determine whether more support is needed